sagesteppe/SDM_restorations/README.md

 ### Identifying Infraspecies Records

 Many collectors of field data do not match taxa to infraspecies due to sampling at times when the population lacks the appropriate character states.
-Some of these records may be recoverable by identifying their 1) nearest neighbors 2) whethery they lay within the n-dimensional convex hulls of hypervolumes generated from unambigiously identified records.
+Some of these records may be recoverable by identifying their:
+1) nearest neighbors
+2) whethery they lay within the n-dimensional convex hulls of hypervolumes generated from unambigiously identified records.

 ## A Better Test Set of Ensembled Predictions

+In order to generate test sets which may most accurately evaluate ensembled predictions of SDM's stratitied sapmling sampling of a reduced set hypervolume is used to identify 100 occurrence and 100 absence records.

 ## Better matching the Fundamental Niche to Population Occurrence via Cost Surfaces